silvioprog/brookframework/README.markdown

 ## DOWNLOAD

 You can download a release [here](http://brookframework.org/download/release.bf).
 Alternatively, you can also follow the project's  GIT repository.
-The address is <code>git://github.com/silvioprog/brookframework.git</code>
+The address is:

+`git://github.com/silvioprog/brookframework.git`

 ##CONTRIBUTORS